harveypekar/pygame-samples/README.md

 The alternative would have been to create a separate file with common code, and to only have the specific code to a sample in that file.
 This would have been the `correct` way in a professional project, but everything would be spread around.

+## Structure

+All the documentation of the samples are in this document (for easy browsing and searching), or comments in the code.
+The samples are organized in folders.
+Eg in the folder `basic`, you'll find all the samples to get a cube moving on a screen.
+In the folder `utility`, you'll find various little techniques (such as an FPS counter).
+In the folder `games`, you'll find very basic implementations of various kinds of games (platformer, infinite runner....)

 ## Basic samples